CodeWreckPro/FlowOncology-WebApp/README.md

 # FlowOncology Web Application

 FlowOncology WebApp is a Next.js application scaffolded with the App Router, React, TypeScript, and Tailwind CSS.
 It provides a clean foundation for building oncology-focused features and workflows.
+This project is in progress and does not yet encompass the complete architecture of the FlowOncology platform.

 ## Overview
 - Built on `Next.js 15` with the App Router (`src/app`)